sern-handler/handler/README.md

         },
     ],
     init: async (handler: Sern.Handler) => {
-        /* an optional function to initialize anything else on bot startup */ },
+        /* An optional function to initialize anything else on bot startup */ },
 });